avocado.utils.network package

 Bases: object

-This class represents a network card interface (NIC).
+Represents a network card interface (NIC).

 An “NetworkInterface” is attached to some host.
 This could be an instance of LocalHost or RemoteHost.
 If a RemoteHost then all commands will be executed on a remote_session (host.remote_session).
 Otherwise will be executed locally.